 The evening begins with a musical number entitled I WISH, during which the cast members share their dreams for a better world.
 They cover a wide range of topics including; pant size, health care, white wine, and men named Brock.

 In the next scene, three women comfort their friend, Candance, who was just dumped by her boyfriend, John.
-The women list their reasons for hating John; they range from his lack of personality, to fact that one of them suspects he’s a murder.
+The women list their reasons for hating John; they range from his lack of personality, to fact that one of them suspects he’s a murderer.
 Candance asks why they never told her how they felt and they explain that staying silent when a friend is dating “a douchebag” is “an oath we all take as women.”
-Candance then discovers that John hasn’t broken up with her after all - she just a misconstrued a text.
+Candance then discovers that John hasn’t broken up with her after all – the breakup text was in fact an autocorrect!
 Her friends celebrate this news, much to Candance’s surprise.
 They take back their previous statements and claim that they were just trying to comfort her.
-After Candance leaves, they reveal that they, in fact, do hate John.
+After Candance leaves, they reveal that they do, in fact, truly hate John.

 The cast then takes on the treatment of women and female-identifying characters in the film industry.
 They poke fun at stereotypes found in several genres including rom coms, period pieces, procedural dramas, family dramas, and Science-Fiction through a series of statements highlighting well-known absurdities and double standards.

 A woman displays physical attraction to a prop gun onstage.
 She licks the gun and rubs the gun along her body, accidently shooting herself in the process.
-She screams in pain but immediately “forgives the gun” and continues where she left off as the lights fade.
+She screams in pain but immediately forgives the gun, claiming it’s not the gun’s fault.